 Currently women occupy fewer than 30% of Australian parliamentary positions, which is considerably lower than our international counterparts.
 So I am thrilled to be launching a non-partisan program designed to help bridge the gap Carol Schwartz AM, Chair, Trawalla Foundation

-Thanks to the generosity of Carol Schwartz and the Trawalla Foundation, the new Pathways to Politics Program for Women provides the University, through its Melbourne School of Government, a unique opportunity to make a significant difference in addressing the gender imbalance that exists across different levels of parliament in Australia.
-We look forward to implementing the program in 2016 and facilitating opportunities for University female graduates and alumni who have aspirations to elected office at local, state and federal levels Professor Mark Considine, Dean, Faculty of Arts, The University of Melbourne
+Thanks to the generosity of Carol Schwartz and the Trawalla Foundation, the Pathways to Politics Program for Women provides the University, through its Melbourne School of Government, a unique opportunity to make a significant difference in addressing the gender imbalance that exists across different levels of parliament in Australia.
+We look forward to facilitating opportunities for University female graduates and alumni who have aspirations to elected office at local, state and federal levels Professor Mark Considine, Provost, The University of Melbourne